 Mild cases are sometimes treatable with medication, but puppies born with the condition are often euthanized because surgery is expensive.
-If you see the signs of hydrocephalus in a dog or puppy, then you should consult your veterinarian immediately.
+If you see the signs of hydrocephalus in a dog or puppy, then you must consult your veterinarian immediately.

 Here’s what you should know about the symptoms, causes, and treatments for hydrocephalus in dogs.

 Some dogs show no symptoms at all of hydrocephalus.
 Although, if it goes untreated and fluid continues to build in the skull, it’s likely that signs of pain and other symptoms will appear.
 Sometimes a puppy’s head will appear enlarged because the skull hasn’t fused yet.

 If you see these signs or any of the following symptoms in your dog or puppy, consult your vet immediately:

 - Domed skull

 - Accidents in the house or inability to be housebroken